henrikhorluck/tdt4140-washlists/README.md

 ### Running the server

-We have created a script, `run.sh` to help the set up process.
+We have created a script, `run.sh` to help the setup process.
 The script loads initial data into the database, so that, you can start developing faster, or if you just want a working backend when working in the frontend.
 For how it is done, see the [docs](https://docs.djangoproject.com/en/3.0/howto/initial-data/).
-After loading the inital data, it starts the server, with the command `python manage.py runserver`.
+After loading the initial data, it starts the server, with the command `python manage.py runserver`.
 To execute the script:

 ```